Introduction:

 Knowledge Gained

-Student can accurately answer all questions related to facts in the visual display and processes used to create the visual display.
+the visual display and processes used to create the visual display.

-Student can accurately answer most questions related to facts in the visual display and processes used to create the visual display.
+the visual display and processes used to create the visual display.

-Student can accurately answer about 75% of questions related to facts in the visual display and processes used to create the visual display.
+facts in the visual display and processes used to create the visual display.

-Student appears to have insufficient knowledge about the facts or processes used in the visual display.
+Student appears to have insufficient knowledge about the facts

 Attractiveness

-The visual display is exceptionally attractive in terms of design, layout, and neatness.
+The visual display is exceptionally attractive in terms of

-The visual display is attractive in terms of design, layout and neatness.
+The visual display is attractive in terms of design, layout and

-The visual display is acceptably attractive though it may be a bit messy.
+The visual display is acceptably attractive though it may be a

-The visual display is distractingly messy or very poorly designed.
-It is not attractive.
+The visual display is distractingly messy or very poorly

 Graphics - Relevance

-All graphics are related to the topic and make it easier to understand.
-All borrowed graphics have a source citation.
+All graphics are related to the topic and make it easier to

-All graphics are related to the topic and most make it easier to understand.
-All borrowed graphics have a source citation.
+All graphics are related to the topic and most make it easier to

 All graphics relate to the topic.
-Most borrowed graphics have a source citation.
+Most borrowed graphics have a

-Graphics do not relate to the topic OR several borrowed graphics do not have a source citation.
+Graphics do not relate to the topic OR several borrowed graphics

 Sources